Debipaksha

 Debipaksha is a 2004 Bengali film directed by Raja Sen and produced by Ashok Basu, Raja Sen, and Sumanta Chowdhury.
 Partha Sengupta composed the music.

 It tells the story of Haimanti, a lady from a pious family who is molested by a local goon.
 She has to face troubles to establish a new life for herself away from her family.
 Later, she returns home with a plot to enact her revenge on the criminal.

 Plot

-The film revolves around the lives of a village priest, Anandamohan Bhattacharya, his wife Anima (Bhattacharya), and their three daughters.
+The film revolves around the lives of a village priest, Anandamohan Bhattacharya, his wife Anima (Sandhya Roy), and their three daughters.
 Anandamohan is a dedicated Brahmin priest and tries to follow all the rituals and scriptures wholeheartedly.
 He named his three daughters Rebati, Haimanti, and Jayanti, the three names of Hindu goddess Durga.